 I never intended to jump on the Get Out bandwagon.
 When it came out, the immediate and overwhelming praise made me leery as it always does.
 Call me a contrarian, but I have a long history of being disappointed by movies that met with widespread acclaim.
 The Strangers and The Blair Witch Project leap to mind.

 True, when I first saw the preview back in October, I couldn’t wait.
 But I also know I’m a total sucker for previews.
-Still, if David Edelstein can get on NPR and say, “Get Out really is Guess Who’s Coming To Dinner meets The Stepford Wives,” well, I’m all in.
+Still, if David Edelstein could get on NPR and say, “Get Out really is Guess Who’s Coming To Dinner meets The Stepford Wives,” well, I was all in.

 But it’s the end of the novel that’s the most interesting in terms of Get Out.
 There is widespread discrimination against people with pale skin to the point where, as Schuyler says, “Those of upper class began to look around for ways to get darker.”
 Soon enough, someone invents a skin stain to do just that.